Buying or selling a home?

 Unfortunately most deals aren't closed on the first offer.
 It's pretty common to receive a counter offer.
 But don't let it discourage you.
 We'll figure out whether or not to accept the counter offer, submit our own counter offer, or refuse the seller's offer and go on.

 Upon finishing the deal, you'll start working with your mortgage lender to close the loan.
 If you're already pre-qualified, this shouldn't take much time at all.
 But you need to stay in close contact with your lender.
 And I'll take care of all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will supply you with a Loan Estimate (LE) of your closing costs within three days of receiving your application.
-You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of accepting your loan application.
-This estimate depends on the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and be within a close range of accuracy, and I'll examine the estimate and let you know if everything looks all right.
+You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of getting your application.
+This estimate is formed from the loan amount, and RESPA requirements mandate that it has to include all closing costs and fall within a narrow range of accuracy.
+I'll study the estimate and let you know if everything looks okay.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, make sure you contact me at (918) 970-4000 or e-mail me at .
+And if you need anything or have any questions, make sure you contact me at (918) 970-4000 or e-mail me at .